ektrah/libsodium-core/README.md

 Any method that takes a String, has an overload that accepts a byte array; Strings are assumed to be UTF8; if this is not the case, please convert it to bytes yourself and use the overloads that accept byte arrays.

+## File Signing

+Starting with version 0.3.0, all files are GPG signed to simplify validation.
+Files are signed with key ID `0x22CAD57A659CA2BC`, fingerprint: `E88AA5A5EB1162B8CAE0A52422CAD57A659CA2BC`.
+You can find the key on [keys.gnupg.net](http://keys.gnupg.net/pks/lookup?op=get&search=0x22CAD57A659CA2BC) or on my [personal web site](http://adamcaudill.com/pgp/).

 ## License

 NaCl has been released to the public domain to avoid copyright issues. libsodium is subject to the [ISC license](https://en.wikipedia.org/wiki/ISC_license), and this software is subject to the MIT license (see LICENSE).